ietf-teep/architecture/draft-ietf-teep-architecture.md

 imperative to have a common interface for a Client Application to invoke for exchanging messages with TEEs.

-A shared agent comes to meet this need.
-An agent is an application running in the REE of the device or an SDK that facilitates communication between a TAM and a TEE.
+A shared module in REE comes to meet this need.
+A TEEP broker is an application running in the REE of the device or an SDK that facilitates communication between a TAM and a TEE.
 It also provides interfaces for Client Applications to query and trigger TA installation that the application needs to use.

-It isn't always that a Client Application directly calls such an agent to interact with a TEE.
+It isn't always that a Client Application directly calls such a Broker to interact with a TEE.
 A REE Application Installer might carry out TEE and TAM interaction to install all required TAs that a Client Application depends.
 A Client Application may have a metadata file that describes